 - The ASX website publishes pricing for electricity futures

-- The Australian Energy Regulator publishes daily, weekly and longer-term reports on the performance of wholesale markets and retail markets
+- The Australian Energy Regulator (AER) publishes daily, weekly and longer-term reports on the performance of wholesale markets and retail markets

 Shift energy use to cheaper periods

 Reducing energy use is not always an option, however, managing how and when energy is used can go a long way towards helping negotiate a better energy contract and reducing energy bills.